Prospective Students FAQs

 Further details about your interview and how to prepare can be found by following the "interview preparation" button on your interview invite once you have been selected for interview.
 Please check your inbox and spam folder and read the invite carefully.

-I've received an interview invite but my UCAS Applicant Hub has not been updated.
+I've received an interview invite but my UCAS Hub has not been updated.

 If you have received an email from us inviting you to an interview, then please be assured you have been selected.
 The date, time and location of your interview is on your email and further details about how to prepare for your interview can be found by clicking the "interview preparation" button on the email.

-How can I find out about Applicant Visit Days?
+How can I find out about Offer Holder Days?

-If you are made an offer to study an undergraduate course with us then we will send you information about our Applicant Visit Days via email.
-These events, exclusive to offer-holders, are taking place throughout Spring to guide you through the next steps in your journey to become a Salford student.
+If you're made an offer to study an undergraduate course with us then we'll send you information about our Offer Holder Days via email.
+These events, exclusive to offer holders, are taking place throughout Spring to guide you through the next steps in your journey to become a Salford student and give you a real taste for what it would be like to study here.

 From campus tours with our friendly ambassadors and course taster sessions with your future lecturers to accommodation tours of the halls where you could soon call home, there is plenty to explore!